arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/dock/README.md

 ### Performance Summary

 From our experiments, we find that arm21 and gcc10 compilers yield comparable performance.
-For the on-node scaling study, arm21 and gcc10 a re generally better than nvhpc, while for the off-node scaling study, arm21 and gcc10 perform worse than nvhpc.
+For the on-node scaling study, arm21 and gcc10 are generally better than nvhpc, while for the off-node scaling study, arm21 and gcc10 perform worse than nvhpc.
 We also find that the on-no de scaling is generally good for all compilers.
 However, the off-node scaling is not good.
 One potential reason is that the input workload provided by the application is not large enough to be divided across nodes.